 The content, as always, is still a product of the scientists and the voluntary work of editors and peer reviewers.
 The publishing houses make large profits, but pay nothing to these workers.
 The editors and peer reviewers earn their income from universities mostly.
 The very universities that pay high fees to purchase the right to provide the journals in their libraries.
 This is a double tax on the universities – paying the producers of content to produce and then paying the distributors of that content to consume it.
 The content does not change at any point in between these two forms of payment, in other words, the publishers do not add any scientific value to this content.

 Matters got even worse with the publishing houses over the past decades.
 As creative and deceitful profit seekers, some publishing houses realized they could generate even more profit by collaborating with the private sector.
 For example pharmaceutical companies’ profits were directly determined by the findings of studies published in journals.
 Pharmaceutical companies, or any companies whose profits were determined by the outcomes of scientific experiments, would be willing to invest in shaping those outcomes if they could.
 Enter a novel concept pioneered by Elsevier: selling journals or journal space to private companies to boost their profits.
 Win-win for them.
-Elsevier also pioneered the process of monetizing open science by purchasing SSRN and engaging in massive lawsuits designed to stop the free sharing of (their) copyrighted knowledge.
+Elsevier also pioneered the process of monetizing open science by purchasing SSRN, engaging in massive lawsuits designed to stop the free sharing of (their) copyrighted knowledge and tries to copyright intellectual activities such as peer review.

 Publish-or-perish begets questionable research practices